d12frosted/elpa-mirror/gnu/taxy-readme.txt

 - [[#chains-of-independent-multi-level-dynamic-taxys]["Chains" of independent, multi-level dynamic taxys]]
 :END:

-You may not always know in advance what taxonomy a set of objects fits into, so =taxy= lets you add taxys dynamically by using the ~:take~ function to add a taxy when an object is "taken into" a parent taxy.
+You may not always know in advance what taxonomy a set of objects fits into, so =taxy= lets you add taxys dynamically by using the ~:take~ function to add a taxy when an object is "taken into" a parent taxy's items.
 For example, you could dynamically classify buffers by their major mode like so:

 #+BEGIN_SRC elisp :exports code
   (defun buffery-major-mode (buffer)